 Difference between the Knights Templar and Knights Hospitaller

-The Knights Templar were not the only military order during the Crusades.
-There were several including the Knights Hospitaller who actually predated the Templars.
-They ran hospitals, hence the name, before becoming into an armed crusading body.
+The Knights Templar weren't the only military order during the Crusades; the Knights Hospitaller also played a significant role, and they actually predated the Templars.
+Initially, the Hospitallers were dedicated to running hospitals, which is how they got their name, before eventually transforming into an armed crusading order.

-The Hospitallers started out running a hospital in Jerusalem with the backing of Italian merchants BEFORE the city had been taken from Saracen control in 1099.
-They also managed hospitals on the pilgrim routes in modern France and Italy.
-In the year 1113, they achieved official papal recognition as the Knights Hospitaller.
+The Hospitallers began by operating a hospital in Jerusalem, supported by Italian merchants, even before the city was captured from Saracen control in 1099.
+They also managed hospitals along pilgrim routes in what is now France and Italy.
+In 1113, they received official papal recognition as the Knights Hospitaller.

-Maybe in response to the formation of the Knights Templar around 1118, the Hospitallers rapidly militarised.
-They went from running a medical operation to taking up arms and fighting alongside the crusaders.
-The order also became more French than Italian influenced.
+Possibly in response to the formation of the Knights Templar around 1118, the Hospitallers quickly militarized, evolving from a medical organization to an armed force fighting alongside the Crusaders.
+Over time, the order became more influenced by French culture than Italian.

 Back to blog